arkon108/getting-clojure/readme.md

   (println "Novelist is " novelist))
 ```

-What if there's more element,s and we want to skip some?
+What if there's more elements and we want to skip some?
 The convention is to use the underscore.

 ```clojure
 (def artists [:monet :austen :beethoven :dickinson])